-BTES Members, please share your recent published manuscripts here.
-Please also send us an associated image by emailing contact.BTES@gmail.com.
+BTES Members, please share a brief statement about your recent published manuscripts and an associated image by sending an email to email@example.com.

 Comprehensive and fully illustrated introduction to construction methods and materials.
 It’s informed by a core philosophy that sufficient grounding in the principles and science of construction is the best way to equip today’s designers and constructors to respond successfully to rapid changes in the built environment.
 The Third Edition incorporates the latest updates available, features over one thousand new end-of-chapter problems, and now addresses common errors related to the topic.